 I already mentioned Bainbridge’s free art museum, but if you time your visit right, even Seattle’s prestigious Seattle Art Museum could be free.
 On the first Thursday of each month, the SAM offers tickets to most collections at no charge.
 For other museums that are free, see Free Museum’s Seattle Page.

-The Olympic Sculpture Park is a feature of the SAM that is open year round at no charge.
+One year-round free museum?
+The Olympic Sculpture Park is a feature of the SAM that is open year-round at no charge.
 Because it’s within walking distance of Pike Place Market and is adjacent to the Elliott Bay Trail, (all free activities) it’s on my Seattle Can’t-Miss List.
-Even better, fromthe sculpture park and its sloped overlook of Elliott Bay is a prime viewing spot for the sailboat regatta held every Thursday night at 7 pm.
+Even better, from the sculpture park and its sloped overlook of Elliott Bay is a prime viewing spot for the sailboat regatta held each and every Thursday night at 7 pm.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a female, fat, one-bag traveler, and journalling it all on WanderBig.com